Diesellek TopkingBoxing

-Diesellek TopkingBoxing (born May 9, 1985) is a Thai Muay Thai fighter.
-He is a former Rajadamnern Stadium, WPMF, IKF Champion.
+Diesellek TopkingBoxing (born May 9, 1985) is a Thai Muaythai fighter.
+He is a former Rajadamnern Stadium, WMPF and IKF World Champion.

 Early career

 Born in Kalasin, near Roi Et, Thailand.
 Diessellek started fighting at the age of eleven.
-At the age of 15, he joined the Top King Boxing gym in Samutsakorn, 30 km south of Bangkok.
+At the age of 15, he joined the Top King Boxing gym in Samut Sakhon, 30 km south of Bangkok.

 Career

 Muaythai

 On 31 January 2015, won by decision against Samy Sana in Nancy, France.

-On 3 March 2012, Diesellek knocked out current Lumpini Stadium and Rajadamnern Stadium champion Youssef Boughanem with his left kick at Lumpini Stadium.
+On 3 March 2012, Diesellek knocked out former Lumpini Stadium and Rajadamnern Stadium champion Youssef Boughanem with his left kick at Lumpini Stadium.

-On 20 June 2008, Diesellek wins IKF World Title against Marco Piqué in Montego Bay, Jamaica.
-The IKF stripped him of the title on September 15, 2017 due to inactivity.
+On 20 June 2008, Diesellek won the International Kickboxing Federation (IKF) World Title against Marco Piqué in Montego Bay, Jamaica.
+On September 15, 2017, the IKF stripped him of the title due to inactivity.

 Lethwei

-On 19 August 2018, at the occasion of the 3rd MLWC, Diesellek faced Lethwei World Champion Dave Leduc inside the Thein Pyu Stadium in Yangon, Myanmar.
+On 19 August 2018, at the occasion of the 3rd Myanmar Lethwei World Championship (MLWC), Diesellek faced current Lethwei World Champion Dave Leduc inside the Thein Pyu Stadium in Yangon, Myanmar.
+Both fighters weighed-in at the exact same weight of 79.7 kg.
 The matchup was mediatized as Lethwei vs Muaythai and Leduc won by knockout at 2:23 of the first round.